Charlie Hill, Director

 Project Planning and Implementation

 Designed as a culminating or 'capstone' learning experience, this course focuses on the integration of concepts and ideas from previous Liberal Studies courses.
-Prerequisite: PBIS 189 and Liberal Studies 300 OR English 309 OR English 316.
+Prerequisite: Department consent

 Senior Research Seminar

 The Senior Research Seminar provides an overview of approaches to research and the assumptions that underlie each.
 Particular emphasis is given to the correspondence between research methods and epistemological orientation.
-Students develop research questions and perform a preliminary literature review around a topic of their choice.
+Students develop a research questions and perform a preliminary literature review around a topic of their choice.
 This course is the prerequisite companion course to Liberal Studies 412, the Senior Research Project.
-Prerequisites: PBIS 189 and Liberal Studies 300 OR English 309 OR English 316.
+Prerequisite: Department consent

 Senior Research Project

 The Senior Research Project guides the student through the completion of a research project.
 Working with a mentor or adjunct faculty member and the instructor, the student conducts the appropriate research and presents the conclusions in an acceptable format and style.
 The successful completion of this project is contingent upon upper level thought processes - analysis, synthesis, summarization and drawing conclusions - as well as competence in reading, writing and speaking.
 This course is the companion course to Liberal Studies 411, Senior Research Seminar.
-Prerequisites: PBIS 189 and Liberal Studies 411, Liberal Studies 300 OR English 309 OR English 316.
+Prerequisites: Liberal Studies 411.

 Senior Seminar in Organizational Administration

-Focuses the student's prior work, both on and off campus, on the applied and the theoretical basis of the organization, of leadership and on the efforts of people within an organization.
+Focuses the student's prior work, both on and off campus, on the applied and the theoretical basis of the organization, of leadership, and on the efforts of people within an organization.
 This seminar will, through reading, class lectures and discussions, applied research and presentations, in written and oral reports, seek understanding of the theories and operational definitions of organizations and leadership.
-The student will be able to analyze existing organizations for problems or opportunities in organizational operation, leadership and team efforts.
-The student will be able to design plans, programs, strategies, tactics and resource requirements to accomplish predetermined goals and objectives.
+The student will be able to analyze existing organizations for problems or opportunities in organizational operation, leadership, and team efforts.
+The student will be able to design plans, programs, strategies, tactics, and resource requirements to accomplish predetermined goals and objectives.
 The student will be required to convince his/her classmates of the validity of the findings and proposals.
-They will be evaluating each other's work and that evaluation will, likewise, be evaluated.
-Prerequisites: PBIS 189 and Liberal Studies 300 OR English 309 OR English 316.
+They will be evaluating each other's work and that evaluation will likewise be evaluated.
+Prerequisite: Department consent.

-See Independent Study under Course and Academic Advisement Policies information for general course description, general prerequisites and proper contract form requirements.
-Prerequisite: PBIS 189.
+See Independent Study under Course and Academic Advisement Policies information for general course description, general prerequisites, and proper contract form requirements.
+Prerequisite: Satisfaction of USP Math requirements.

 Budgeting & Bookkeeping for Program Managers

 This course provides the students an opportunity to learn the basics of budgeting and bookkeeping.
 The course of study will help prepare program and profit center managers to develop and manage their budgets and expenditures.
 They will also have the opportunity to learn to use accounting information and make monetary and financial decisions.
 The relationship between organizations and the national economy and monetary decisions will also be discussed.
-Prerequisite: PBIS 189.
+Prerequisites: Satisfaction of USP math requirements; also, Lib Stds 315 or Lib Stds 325 or Pub Admin 362 or department consent.

 Applied Data Gathering and Analysis

-Using data effectively in the workplace: the collection, analysis and interpretation of data for decision-making and problem solving within organizations.
-Topics include question posing, qualitative data gathering and analysis, quantitative data gathering and analysis, descriptive statistics, beginning inferential statistics, feasibility techniques and process analysis.
+Using data effectively in the workplace: the collection, analysis, and interpretation of data for decision-making and problem solving within organizations.
+Topics include question posing, qualitative data gathering and analysis, quantitative data gathering and analysis, descriptive statistics, beginning inferential statistics, feasibility techniques, and process analysis.
 This course will use an extensive series of cases and problems and conclude with student projects that demonstrate an ability to take a problem from inquiry and data gathering, through analysis and solution identification, to formal presentation.
-Prerequisite: PBIS 189.
+Prerequisites: PBIS 187, 188 or 189 or Math 109; also, Lib Stds 315 or Lib Stds 325 or Pub Admin 362 or department consent.